brokensandals/codger/README.md

     codger skeleton path/to/your-repo-name --test

-Now, to generate code inside the current working directory, do
+Now, to create a new folder based on the skeleton:

-    codger gen your-repo-name
+    codger create your-repo-name new-project-name

 Here's how the skeleton repo will be used: